Should I wash my fruit and veg? We dish up the dirt.

 So, you’ve just got home to a delivery of fresh produce.
 Do you wash your veg right away?
 When should you rinse the salad leaves?
 How do you keep precious berries fresh?
 And what to do with those grubby outer leaves of cabbage and cauliflower?

 All good questions.
-Here’s our washing cheat sheet!
+Here’s our washing advice!

 • Wait to wash.
 Generally we advise that you wash your fruit and veg just before eating.
 This helps to avoid any excess moisture deteriorating the produce in storage.